wbazant/markerAlignmentsPaper/paper.md

-# Mapping to a reference of marker genes can detect novel eukaryotes
+# Mapping metagenomic reads to a reference of markers can detect novel eukaryotes

 by Wojtek, Ann, Kathryn, Dan, possibly others

-# Introduction
+## Introduction
 Eukaryotes such as fungi and protists are frequently present in microbial communities.
 They are more difficult to detect in whole-genome sequencing reads than bacteria and archaea, so their presence is often not reliably reported by common tools.

 One challenging aspect of identifying reads in an environmental sample is potential dissimilarity of a sequenced material to any previously known reference.
 If signal from mapped reads does not take incompleteness of the reference and potential for false positives into account, reported results can be absurd [@r2020use].